Kansas City Current: Supporters

 The Blue Crew, a supporters group of the defunct FC Kansas City, has continued to support the new NWSL team in Kansas City.
 Other supporter groups include Surface Tension (drumline) and The Undertow.

 Broadcasting

 On June 13, 2021, CBS affiliate KCTV agreed on a multi-year deal to become the official local television partner through the 2023 season (in addition to any matches already scheduled by CBS Sports for national broadcast).
 The station and its MyNetworkTV affiliate KSMO-TV will broadcast eight matches locally in the club's inaugural season.
 Brad Porter will serve as the play-by-play commentator, joined by Aly Trost as the color analyst.

+The Current's official radio station is 90.9 KTBG.
+All games air on the station over the air and via streaming.

 Kansas City Current II

 The Current founded an affiliated reserves team in the amateur Women's Premier Soccer League (WPSL) in 2022.
 Under head coach Huw Williams, The team finished its first regular season atop the WPSL's Heartland Division with an 8–0–0 record, +49 goal differential on 47 total goals scored (including an opponent's forfeit), second-most in the league.
 In postseason play, the Current II defeated FC Milwaukee Torrent 7–0 on July 7, 2022, and then defeated Indios Denver FC 6–1 on July 16, before falling to Colorado Rapids Women 3–2 in the Central Region finals on July 17.

 In November 2022, Huw Williams departed from the club.
 The Kansas City Current II club was left off the schedule for the 2023 season.

 In June 2025, the team competed in The Soccer Tournament or TST in Cary, N.C., at WakeMed Soccer Park.
 The TST roster included 7 active college players along with 3 recently graduated collegiate players.
 Two other NWSL teams fielded TST squads with Angel City 7's and North Carolina Courage who call WakeMed Soccer Park home.
 Ultimately KC Current II finished third in their group with 1 win, 2 losses and a 0 goal differential (9 goals for, 9 allowed).
 Their lone win came, 6-3, against Wrexham Red Dragons owned by Rob McElhenney (Rob Mac) and Ryan Reynolds.